Forth Bridge: Ownership

 Before the opening of the bridge, the North British Railway (NBR) had lines on both sides of the Firth of Forth between which trains could not pass except by running at least as far west as Alloa and using the lines of a rival company.
 The only alternative route between Edinburgh and Fife involved the ferry at Queensferry, which was purchased by the NBR in 1867.
 Accordingly, the NBR sponsored the Forth Bridge project which would give them a direct link independent of the Caledonian Railway.
 A conference at York in 1881 set up the Forth Bridge Railway Committee, to which the NBR contributed 35% of the cost.
 The remaining money came from three English railways, which ran trains from London over NBR tracks.
 The Midland Railway, which connected to the NBR at Carlisle and which owned the route to London St Pancras, contributed 30%, and 17.5% came equally from each of the North Eastern Railway and the Great Northern Railway, which between them owned the route between Berwick-upon-Tweed and London King's Cross, via Doncaster.
 This body undertook to construct and maintain the bridge.

 In 1882 the NBR were given powers to purchase the bridge, which it never exercised.
 At the time of the 1923 Grouping, the bridge was still jointly owned by the same four railways, and so it became jointly owned by these companies' successors, the London Midland and Scottish Railway (30%) and the London and North Eastern Railway (70%).
 The Forth Bridge Railway Company was named in the Transport Act 1947 as one of the bodies to be nationalised and so became part of British Railways on 1 January 1948.
 Under the Act, Forth Bridge shareholders would receive £109 of British Transport stock for each £100 of Forth Bridge Debenture stock; and £104 17s 6d of British Transport stock for each £100 of Forth Bridge Ordinary stock.

-As of April 2017, the bridge and its associated railway infrastructure are owned by Network Rail Infrastructure Limited.
+As of April 2017, the bridge and its associated railway infrastructure were owned by Network Rail Infrastructure Limited.